 - Both exercise programs get you in shape fast, burning fat and building muscle.

-The main difference between HIIT and Tabata is that the latter is a specific form of high-intensity interval training that has its roots in aerobic exercise.
-At the same time, HIIT encompasses many different types of intense exercise programs designed to boost metabolism, burn calories and increase aerobic capacity.
+The main difference between HIIT and Tabata is that the latter is a specific form of high-intensity interval training with its roots in aerobic exercise.
+At the same time, HIIT encompasses many intense exercise programs designed to boost metabolism, burn calories and increase aerobic capacity.

 HIIT is an umbrella term for any workout that alternates between high and low intensity, while Tabata is a specific type of HIIT workout that involves 20 seconds of all-out effort followed by 10 seconds of rest, repeated eight times.